On leave 2020-21

-Carter J. Eckert was born in Chicago and originally trained in Western ancient and medieval history at Lawrence College in Wisconsin and at Harvard.
+Carter J. Eckert was born in Chicago and trained in European ancient and medieval history at Lawrence College in Wisconsin, and also at Harvard.
 He subsequently developed a strong interest in Korea and East Asia as a result of his experience as a Peace Corps Volunteer in Seoul in the late 1960s and 1970s.
 After several years of working and studying in Korea, he returned to the United States for doctoral study in Korean and Japanese history at the University of Washington, Seattle.
 Since 1985 he has been teaching modern Korean history at Harvard, including a popular undergraduate course called “The Two Koreas,” and working to build up the Harvard Korean studies program.
-In addition to developing the undergraduate Korean studies program, in the past two decades Eckert has also trained numerous Harvard graduate students, many of whom are now heading major Korean studies programs in North America and other parts of the world.
+In addition to developing the undergraduate Korean studies program, Eckert has also trained numerous graduate students, many of whom are now heading major Korean studies programs in North America and other parts of the world.

 For eleven years, from 1993 to 2004, Eckert served as the director of the Korea Institute at Harvard and presided over a major financial and academic expansion that transformed the Institute into one of the Harvard’s most active and respected international studies centers.
-In recognition of his scholarship and service, in July 2004 the Dean of the Faculty of Arts and Sciences (FAS) awarded Eckert with the title of Yoon Se Young Professor of Korean History.
-As Yoon Se Young Professor and a continuing member of the Institute’s Executive Committee, Eckert is actively engaged in enhancing the study of Korean history at Harvard, through the introduction of new courses and the promotion of dialogue and exchange with scholars working on Korean history throughout the world, including China, Japan, Europe, and, of course Korea itself.
-Eckert is also deeply committed to promoting undergraduate study abroad at Harvard and is currently serving as chairman of the faculty’s Committee for Education Abroad and directing the Harvard Summer School Program in Korea in 2007.
-He is also currently serving as Acting Director of the Korea Institute.
+In recognition of his scholarship and service, in July 2004 the Dean of the Faculty of Arts and Sciences (FAS) appointed Eckert as the first Yoon Se Young Professor of Korean History.
+As Yoon Se Young Professor and a continuing member of the Institute’s Executive Committee, Eckert has been actively engaged in enhancing the study of Korean history at Harvard, through the introduction of new courses and the promotion of dialogue and exchange with scholars working on Korean history throughout the world, including China, Japan, Europe, and, of course Korea itself.
+Eckert is also deeply committed to promoting undergraduate study abroad at Harvard, and served as director of the Harvard Summer School’s Korea Program in 2007, as well as a chairman of Harvard’s Faculty Committee on Education Abroad.

-Eckert is the author of a number of books and articles, including Offspring of Empire: The Colonial Origins of Korean Capitalism, which received the John K. Fairbank Prize in East Asian History from the American Historical Association, as well as the John Whitney Hall Book Prize from the Association for Asian Studies.
+Eckert is the author of Offspring of Empire: The Colonial Origins of Korean Capitalism 1876-1945, which received the John K. Fairbank Prize in East Asian History from the American Historical Association, as well as the John Whitney Hall Book Prize from the Association for Asian Studies.
 He is also a co-author of Korea Old and New: A History, a widely-used university textbook on Korean history.
+He also co-edited a book on the economic development of the Republic of Korea with Professor Lee-Jay Cho of the University of Hawaii.
 In 1996-97 he was a fellow at the Woodrow Wilson Center for International Scholars in Washington, D.C.
-Currently he is engaged in several projects relating to modern Korean history, including a study of the rise of Korean militarism, focusing on the historical and human forces behind the May 16 Military Revolution in South Korea led by the late president and “developmental dictator” Park Chung Hee.
-He is also collaborating with Professor Park Tae Gyun of Seoul National University on a book exploring foundational aspects of state, society, and culture in the first three years of the Park regime.
-Historical issues of Korean gender and sexuality are also one of his current interests.
+Currently he is engaged a study of Korean militarization and the rise of Korean militarism, including its connections with South Korean national “modernization” (kŭndaehwa) as conceived and carried out under the regime of late president Park Chung Hee.
+The first volume of this study, Park Chung Hee and Modern Korea: The Roots of Militarism 1866-1945 was published by Harvard University Press in 2016.
+In recognition of this work, Eckert was awarded a Walter Channing Cabot Fellowship by Harvard University in 2017.